Emory-CBIS/HINT/README.md

 ## Versioning

 HINT's 2.0 release was 5/23/2022.
 This release includes longitudinal hc-ICA.
+A tutorial for this version of the toolbox can be found [here](https://www.youtube.com/watch?v=lacy1bnKTYA).

 ## License